samd-systems/palo-alto-labs/Incident-Periodic-Outbound-Beaconing-to-Unrecognized-Destination-on-Palo-Alto-NGFW/README.md

 ## Resolution

-Inspection policy scope was extended for the affected outbound path to improve traffic visibility.
+SSL decryption policy was extended to cover the affected outbound traffic path.
 A targeted deny rule was implemented to block the suspicious external destination.
 An External Dynamic List was implemented and enforced through security policy to block additional untrusted destinations.

 ## Validation After Fix